Cathedral High School (Indianapolis): Football

 The football team was led by Rick Streiff who coached the team to 9 state championships which ties him for the most championships for a high school football coach in Indiana.
 In addition to Streiff, the coaching staff is heavily compiled of former NFL and NCAA players such as Mike Prior and Darrick Brownlow.

-As of 2022, the football team is coached by Bill Peebles, who has led the Cathedral Fighting Irish to win two back-to-back IHSAA state championships in class AAAAA the second largest class, which was one class above their enrollment numbers, which is class AAAA.
-As a result, they now will compete in Class AAAAAA, the largest of the six classes and two classes above.
+Since 2017, the football team has been coached by Bill Peebles, who has led the Fighting Irish to two back-to-back 5A IHSAA State Championships in 2020 and 2021 respectively.
+The Fighting Irish competed in 5A IHSAA Football Division from 2013 to 2021, which was two classes above their enrollment numbers.
+As a result, they now will compete in Class 6A, the largest of the six classes and two classes above.

 Girls lacrosse

 The Cathedral girls lacrosse team has won two State Championships (2015, 2017).